 Some glaucoma surgery is done in an operating room.
 It creates a new drainage channel for the aqueous humor to leave the eye.

 - Trabeculectomy.
 This is where your eye surgeon creates a tiny flap in the sclera.
-He or she will also create a bubble (like a pocket) in the conjunctiva called a filtration bleb.
+They will also create a bubble (like a pocket) in the conjunctiva called a filtration bleb.
 It is usually hidden under the upper eyelid and cannot be seen.
-Aqueous humor will be able to drain out of the eye through the flap and into the bleb.
-In the bleb, the fluid is absorbed by tissue around your eye, lowering eye pressure.
+Aqueous humor will be able to drain out of the eye through the flap and into the bleb, lowering eye pressure.
+In the bleb, the fluid is absorbed by tissue around your eye.

 In trabeculectomy, a flap is first created in the sclera (the white part of the eye).
 Then a small opening is made into the eye to release fluid from the eye.

 - Glaucoma drainage devices.
 Your ophthalmologist may implant a tiny drainage tube in your eye.
 The glaucoma drainage implant sends the fluid to a collection area (called a reservoir).
 Your eye surgeon creates this reservoir beneath the conjunctiva.
 The fluid is then absorbed into nearby blood vessels.

 - Cataract surgery.
 For some people with narrow angles, removing the eye's natural lens can lower eye pressure.
 With narrow angles, the iris and the cornea are too close together.
 This can cover (block) the eye’s drainage channel.
 Removing the eye's lens with cataract surgery creates more space for fluid to leave the eye.
 This can lower eye pressure.

 Your Role in Glaucoma Treatment